 Essential Sedaris: Barrel Fever (1994), Naked (1997), Me Talk Pretty One Day (2000), Dress Your Family In Corduroy And Denim (2004), When You Are Engulfed In Flames (2008), Squirrel Seeks Chipmunk: A Modest Bestiary (2011), and Let’s Explore Diabetes With Owls (2013).
 I am currently savoring his Theft By Finding: Diaries (1977–2002).

 I think he is the funniest writer alive.
-And, I find few subjects off limit for jokes.
+But then, I find few subjects off-limit for jokes.